 Shannon Mustipher (Rizzoli, $30)

-The beverage director of Brooklyn rum bar Glady’s, Mustipher focuses on de-mystifying Tiki by focusing on ingredients and flavors.
+The former beverage director of now-shuttered Brooklyn rum bar Glady’s, Mustipher focuses on de-mystifying Tiki by focusing on ingredients and flavors.
 Basic “foundational cocktails” lead into Tiki classics and more complex tropical drinks from there, such as those that involve fat-washing or unusual additions like avocado.

 As Mustipher explained in this Liquor.com Q&A: “It’s not canonical Tiki; it’s a culinary approach to how you create a cocktail.”
 Indeed, she shines at explaining how various spirits and other ingredients work together and help build layers in notoriously complex Tiki cocktails.
 These notations, woven into the instructions for most recipes, provide helpful knowledge for building a spirits collection and using those bottles in drink riffs.